Updated Oct. 16, 2020

 OST programs administered by the Department's Community Engagement Branch are expected to continue the same cleaning and disinfecting protocols of the Department.
 This may include physical distancing measures.

 The Department provides OST programs a budget to purchase personal protection supplies and other equipment.
 Programs are encouraged to work with their state-level program manager, school principal and/or complex area office to address additional costs associated with opening and maintaining school spaces.

 Depending on the program, students are prioritized for enrollment and financial assistance based on their unique circumstances, such as, homelessness, students with disabilities, English language learners, students in families that were substantially financially impacted by COVID‐19, students directly affected by COVID‐19 through their own illness, family illness, family death or hospitalization.

-Student travel off-site during the school day and to off-island destinations will not be allowed until further notice.
+Student Travel: Student travel (e.g. field trips) off-site during the school day and to off-island destinations will not be allowed until further notice.